YaduEnc/YaduEnc/Readme.md

-#It's Better for both us to be seperated.
+It's Better for both us to be seperated.

-//Like my crush.
+Like my crush.